 The Forest Cafe

-The Cafe is currently take away service only.
-Service is from an outside hatch which is not lowered but is located on a paved surface with wide access.
+The Cafe is take away and eat in servic.
+As well as indoor service there is an outside hatch which is not lowered but is located on a paved surface with wide access.

 Getting around outside